Travel guide

 Key tip: disable automatic backup for Google Photos or iCloud while using mobile data and only do it when connected to Wi-Fi.
 It can save you 5-10 GB in a month.

-One-month plans vs. multiple short plans
+One-month plans vs. multiple short-term plans

 Single 30-day plan: advantages